erebos12/software_testing/general_test_concept/readme.md

 ### Maturity levels of unit testing
 - Level 0:
     - no unit tests at all (RED FLAG)
-    - Manual Testing after development!
+    - Only Manual Testing after development!
 - Level 1:
     - Level 0 +
     - unit tests +
-    - line code coverage percentage defined in the development team (i.e. 80%)
+    - line code coverage percentage defined in the development team (i.e. 80%) +
-    - No execution of unit tests in the CI/CD pipeline
+    - Execution of unit tests in the CI/CD pipeline for every build +
+    - CI/CD build fails when tests are failing or code coverage percentage is not achieved
 - Level 2:
     - Level 1 +
-    - Execution of unit tests in the CI/CD pipeline for every build
-    - CI/CD build fails when tests are failing or code coverage percentage is not achieved
-- Level 3:
-    - Level 2 +
     - apply actively **Test-Driven-Development** (TDD) in the development team (partially or entirely in the team)
         - In case partially: You try to establish TDD for all developer in future!
         - Not all the time you must do TDD.
 When you do this most of the time (80-90%), it’s great!

 ## Service / Integration Tests